Quick Start: Evaluation¶

 DEVICE = "cuda" if torch.cuda.is_available() else "cpu"

-# Path to your pre-trained attacker gpt2 model
+# Path to your tester model checkpoint from training

 2) Load evaluation prompts¶

-Evaluation prompts start the attacker–target conversation.
+Evaluation prompts start the tester–target conversation.
 Make sure they:

 - Match the context you care about (e.g., diagnostic agent prompts for a diagnostic system).